-Coronavirus (Covid-19)
+Communicable Diseases including Coronavirus (Covid-19)

-All information contained within this document should be read in conjunction with HSD097M - Preventing communicable-disease-transmission-and-creating-a-healthy-workplace, which will take precedence at this time.
+At the time of this handbook revision (October 2023) information contained within this document should be read in conjunction with HSD097M - Preventing communicable disease transmission and creating a healthy workplace"> healthy workplace

 Staff/Students should NOT attend the Department when presenting with symptoms of respiratory infections, and particularly when experiencing a high temperature.
 Those experiencing symptoms should work from home if they are able and feel well enough to do so, or take time off to recover fully before returning to the Department.
-It is no longer acceptable to present at work with symptoms such as these and put others at risk.
 Further guidance can be found in the link above.